nens/lizard-docs/source/c_wms.rst

 ===========
-Wms layers
+WMS Layers
 ===========

+WMS stands for Web Mapping Service.
+It is a standard method of sharing georeferenced maps.
-WMS layers management allow to configure layers in Lizard even if they are hosted on another platform.
-In the management screen you can add new wms layers or edit existing layers.
+The WMS layers management allows the user to configure layers in Lizard even if they are hosted on another platform.
+In the management screen you can add new WMS layers or edit existing layers.

 .. image:: /images/c_manage_wms_01.png

-New wms layer
+New WMS Layer
 ==============

 .. image:: /images/c_manage_newitem.png

-After clicking the 'new item' icon, you can configure a new wms layer.
+After clicking the 'new item' icon, you can configure a new WMS layer.

 .. image:: /images/c_manage_wms_02.png